Mathématique: The Set of All You Don't Know

 “Seems like enough,” Volker whispers.

 “Maybe for most people,” Telford shoots back.
 “But not you.
-You’re the kind of guy who can make it through the LA’s initiation ritual and a genetic modification bath while still holding onto his sanity and his astrophysics PhD.
+You’re the kind of guy who can make it through the LA’s initiation ritual and a genetic modification bath while holding onto his sanity and his Astrophysics PhD.
 You’re the kind of guy who can learn to fight.
 Who gained twenty pounds of muscle and a mean right hook.
 You think just anyone can do that?
 You’re special, Dale.
 You’ve been overlooked your whole life.
 But not anymore.
 You and me?
 We can do this.
 We can break away from the LA.
 We can break away from the Air Force.
 We can open up a new frontier.”

 “What do you mean?”
 Volker asks, unable to help himself.